Qinghai, a Pass a Day Keeps the Doctor Away (Chinese Proverb)

 The sneaky road to the last pass before Xining

-Upon awakening rains.
-After the first 2 kilometers of normal ascent, the road makes a 90° bend and becomes steep.
-We expect 12 km of suffering.
-It takes to us five hours.
-Well, it takes me five hours because Daniele was already at the pass a while before.
+When we wake up, it’s raining.
+After the first 2 kilometers of a normal ascent, the road makes a 90° bend and becomes steep.
+We anticipate 12 kilometers of suffering.
+It takes us five hours.
+Well, it took me five hours because Daniele reached the pass quite a while before me.

-Not that it was an impossible climb but obviously three days of the continuous rise I have weakened the legs and the steady rain today did not help.
+It wasn’t an impossible climb, but after three days of continuous ascent, my legs were obviously weakened, and the steady rain today didn’t help.

-At around half the ascent, there’s a viewpoint where some stands sell a dozen different types of dried yak meat, the man is very friendly and Daniele could taste it all while waiting for me for about one hour.
+About halfway up, there’s a viewpoint where some stands sell a dozen different types of dried yak meat.
+The man running the stand is very friendly, and Daniele sampled everything while waiting for me for about an hour.

-In the last part then the road was a serpentine, a view that from below psychologically impressed.
-Daniele rode a little my bike as I climbed on foot.
+In the final stretch, the road becomes serpentine, a view that’s quite intimidating when seen from below.
+Daniele rode my bike a little while I climbed on foot.
 That duffer.
-However soaked wet and quite tired we got there and finally comes the downhill, all the way to Xining!
+Despite being soaked and quite tired, we finally reached the top, and then came the downhill ride—all the way to Xining!

-The first 16km is a steep descent, the kind that you have to keep the brakes constantly pressed if you want to get down to 60 per hour.
-On this side of the pass, the mountains are even more beautiful, much greener.
+The first 16 kilometers is a steep descent, the kind where you have to keep the brakes constantly pressed if you don’t want to hit 60 kilometers per hour.
+On this side of the pass, the mountains are even more beautiful, and much greener.

-After the steep downhill, the descent continues but less intense, like riding a scooter at 20km per hour.
-We can enjoy the scenery and the beautiful river that flows alongside.
+After the steep section, the descent continues but less intensely, like riding a scooter at 20 kilometers per hour.
+We can enjoy the scenery and the beautiful river flowing alongside us.

-Some guys down the road trying to sell us something we do not understand what it is (we found out later it was the miracolus “caterpillar fungus“).
+Some guys down the road try to sell us something we don’t understand (we found out later it was the miraculous “caterpillar fungus”).

 Buddhist temple qinghai, China